Machine Learning for a Shopify store - a step by step guide

 FROM mindsdb.shopify_test_model as m

-JOIN files.shopify_orders as t
+JOIN shopify_datasource.shopify_orders as t

 WHERE t.'Created at' > LATEST AND t.'LineItem name' = 'basketball top' AND